A survey of Ouachita faculty and staff’s watch lists

 closely with what we do (“I’m a baker”; “I’m a writer”; “I’m an academic”) we often

 feel as though we fail at life when something doesn’t go quite to plan.
 As silly as

 it may sound, I find it incredibly heartening to hear Paul Hollywood say, “Oh, he’s

 a great baker, he just had a bad weekend; of course he should keep baking.”
 We will

 all fall short – not everyone can win the Great British Bake Off, right? – but that

 Shane Seaton, director of recreational life: My favorite thing I have watched this year is “The Mandalorian.”
 This different look into the world of Star Wars is really exciting.

-By Rachel Moreno, a 2016 Ouachita graduate, serves as editorial coordinator for Ouachita's Department of Communications & Marketing.
+By Rachel Gaddis, a 2016 Ouachita graduate, serves as editorial coordinator for Ouachita's Department of Communications & Marketing.